 Alarm! critical security flaw in OpenSSL

 It all depends on OpenSSL.
-If you don't know, OpenSSL is the application that makes it possible to use the TLS security protocol (from Transport Layer Security) on Linux, Unix, and many other operating systems.
+If you don't know, OpenSSL is the application that makes it possible to use the TLS security protocol (from Transport Layer Security) on Linux, Unix, Windows and many other operating systems.

 bugs